o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/errors-and-troubleshooting.md

 ---
-description: ' Use C++ macros for error management and troubleshooting in &ALYlong;. '
+description: ' Use C++ macros for error management and troubleshooting in Amazon Lumberyard. '
-title: '&script-canvas; Errors and Troubleshooting'
+title: 'Script Canvas Errors and Troubleshooting'
 ---
 # Script Canvas Errors and Troubleshooting {#script-canvas-errors-and-troubleshooting}